How to cite this paper

 preliminary results show an approximate total 2.5X gain over Saxon-B build time.

-An important focus of our recent work is on the development of compiler technology to
+An important focus of our recent work is on the development of compiler technology

 automatically generate the low-level SIMD code necessary to implement bit stream processing

 given suitable high-level specifications.
 This has several potential benefits.
-First, it
+First,

-can eliminate the tedious and error-prone programming of bit stream operations in terms of
+can eliminate the tedious and error-prone programming of bit stream operations in

 register-at-a-time SIMD operations.
-Second, compilation technology can automatically employ
+Second, compilation technology can automatically

 a variety of performance improvement techniques that are difficult to apply manually.
-These

 include algorithms for instruction scheduling and register allocation as well as